Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-1.md

    - Update the previously created GitHub secret with the following value:
       - **SQL_PASSWORD**: ADO.NET (SQL authentication) connection string of `productsdb` SQL database.

-   - In GitHub repository, navigate to  **.github/workflow** where you will be able find the yaml workflow.
-This YAML file is partially updated, you need to update the YAML files with right steps and complete the workflow.
-This workflow should deploy the application into Azure.
+   - In the GitHub repository, navigate to  **.github/workflow** where you will be able to find the yaml workflow.
+This YAML file is partially updated, you need to update the YAML files with the right steps and complete the workflow.
+This workflow should deploy the application to Azure.

 4. **Test the application and perform rolling updates:**
-   - Navigate to Azure portal and check the application status using Azure Endpoint.
+   - Navigate to the Azure Portal and check the application status using Azure Endpoint.
-   - Update the workflow file to intitate Action run on changes to the GitHub repository.
+   - Update the workflow file to initiate Action run on changes to the GitHub repository.

 ## Success criteria:
 To complete this challenge successfully:

-- Verify the successful deployment of the Infrastructure of the application in the Azure portal.
+- Verify the successful deployment of the Infrastructure of the application in the Azure Portal.
-- Verify the GitHub Action, all the jobs in GitHub Action should be completed without any error.
+- Verify the GitHub Action; all the jobs in the GitHub Action should be completed without any error.
 - Verify the deployment and hosting of the Contoso Traders application in Azure.

 ## Additional Resources: